Free-Grained Hierarchical Visual Recognition: Experiments

-\textbf{Evaluation metrics:} Following~\citep{hcast2025park}, we evaluate accuracy and consistency: \textbf{1) Level-accuracy}: Top 1 accuracy for each level. \textbf{2) Tree-based InConsistency Error rate (TICE)}: Proportion of test samples with inconsistent prediction paths in the hierarchy.
-Lower is better. $\text{TICE} = \frac{n_{\text{ic}}}{N}$ \textbf{3) Full-Path Accuracy (FPA)}: Proportion of test samples with correct predictions at all hierarchy levels.
-Higher is better, and we use FPA as one of our primary metrics: $\text{FPA} = \tfrac{n_{\text{ac}}}{N}$.
+\textbf{2) Evaluation metrics:} Following~\citep{hcast2025park}, we evaluate accuracy and consistency: \textit{(1) Level-accuracy}: Top-1 accuracy at each level. \textit{(2) Tree-based InConsistency Error rate (TICE)}: Proportion of samples with inconsistent predictions in the hierarchy (lower is better): $\text{TICE} = \frac{n_{\text{ic}}}{N}$, where $N$ is the total number of samples and $n_{\text{ic}}$ is the number of inconsistent predictions. \textit{(3) Full-Path Accuracy (FPA)}: Proportion of samples correctly predicted at all levels (primary metric): $\text{FPA} = \tfrac{n_{\text{ac}}}{N}$, where $n_{\text{ac}}$ is the number of samples correct at all hierarchy levels.

+\textbf{3) Comparison Methods:} We adapt two strong and relevant hierarchical classifiers to the free-grained setting for comparison. \textit{(1) Hierarchical Residual Network (\methodHRN)}~\citep{hrn2022chen}: the first to handle supervision at both subordinate and fine-grained levels by maximizing marginal probabilities within the tree-constrained space. \textit{(2) \methodHCAST}~\citep{hcast2025park}: the current SOTA, encouraging consistent visual grouping across taxonomy levels.
+Originally trained with full supervision, we adapt it to this setting via the level-wise loss in Eq.~\ref{eq2:loss_hier}, using only available labels.

-\textbf{Implementation:} We use H-ViT, a ViT-Small-based hierarchical classifier, as the backbone for evaluating both Text-Attr and \methodSSL.
+\textbf{4) Implementation:} We use H-ViT, a ViT-Small-based hierarchical classifier, as the backbone for evaluating both Text-Attr and \methodSSL.
 To evaluate its compatibility across architectures, we also apply Text-Attr to H-CAST~\citep{hcast2025park}, a state-of-the-art hierarchical model with comparable capacity.
 HRN~\citep{hrn2022chen} is evaluated with its original ResNet-50 backbone, which has over twice the parameters.
 All models are trained for 100 epochs, except for \dataINReal, which is trained for 200 due to its larger scale.
 Full architectural and training details are in the appendix~\ref{sec:suppl_implementation_details}.